thuchainz/Spotify-Browser/README.md

-# spotify-browser
+# Spotify-Browser

-Webpage built in Angular to browse music through Spotify's API.
+Webpage built in Angular and Node.js/Express to browse music through Spotify's API.
+Users can log in with an existing Spotify account and search for artists, albums, and tracks.
+Information like top tracks and genres is displayed.
+Users can navigate between pages and open links on Spotify.

-## setup
+## Setup

 Install Node and Angular through npm